strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     kubectl apply -f postgres-pvc.yaml

-Then, we need to start Postgres:
+Then, we need to start the Postgres:

     kubectl apply -f postgres.yaml

+Deploy the mountable realm import files for Keycloak:

+    kubectl apply -f keycloak-realms-configmap.yaml

-And finally, start a Keycloak pod that uses Postgres:
+And finally, start the Keycloak pod that uses Postgres:

     kubectl apply -f keycloak-postgres.yaml